 This course provides a personalized but structured approach for DEdMin students to use when fulfilling their degree program's requirement for professional development.
-Two options are provided in the courses for professional development.
 Students may select one of the allowable options, such as a reading list, conferences and workshops, or a mission trip.